$\Psi(2s)$ production in $p+A$ collisions: Analysis of SPS data

-Here a few words on the limitations of the analysis of $\psi'$ production in low energy collisions may be in order.
-For describing the production in $p+A$ collisions, the QVZ model has effectively three parameters namely $f_{\psi'}$ and $\alpha_F$ to account for hadronization and $\epsilon^2$ to account for final state dissociation.
-Amongst them $\epsilon^2$ is already fixed from our previous analysis of $J/\psi$ production cross sections, as argued above.
-The other two parameters namely $\alpha_F$ and $f_{\psi'}$ are to be fixed from the present data.
+Here a few words on the limitations of the analysis of $\psi(2S)$ production in low energy collisions may be required.
+For describing the production in $p+A$ collisions, the QVZ model has effectively three parameters namely $f_{\psi(2S)}$ and $\alpha_F$ to account for hadronization and $\epsilon^2$ to account for final state dissociation.
+Amongst these, $\epsilon^2$ is already fixed from our previous analysis of $J/\psi$ production cross sections, as argued above.
+The other two parameters namely $\alpha_F$ and $f_{\psi(2S)}$ have to be fixed from the present data.
 This is in contrast to our earlier $J/\psi$ analysis where both $f_{J/\psi}$ and $\alpha_{F}$ were fixed from the analysis of inclusive $J/\psi$ production cross sections as a function of beam energy in $p+p$ collision.
-Unfortunately no such data is available for $\psi'$ production, leaving us to determine all the free parameters from $p+A$ data only.
+Unfortunately no such data are available for $\psi(2S)$ production, leaving us to determine all the free parameters from $p+A$ data only.